WORLD OCEANS DAY

 The celebration of World Oceans Day dates back to the 1992 United Nations Earth Summit.
 Here, a team from Canada's International Centre for Ocean Development (ICOD) proposed an annual Oceans Day to create a voice for the oceans, to empower those who live and work in coastal communities, and to strengthen the management and stewardship of the oceans.

 Each year, the United Nations selects a theme to engage the global community.
-This year’s theme is “The Ocean: Life and Livelihoods—Shedding light on the wonder of the ocean and how it is our lifesource, supporting humanity and every other organism on earth.”
+This year’s theme is “Revitalization: Collective Action for the Ocean—Shedding light on the communities, ideas, and solutions that are working together to protect and revitalize the ocean and everything it sustains.”

 We acknowledge and respect the Lekwungen-speaking Peoples on whose traditional and unceded territories we work, plan and play, and the Songhees, Esquimalt,